 I have learned through research about something else that some carriers charges an Alaskan person extra for calling outside of Alaska.
 This should be illegal, but again – it is not.
 I have acquired an Alaskan telephone number for this reason.
 While I don’t know anyone in Alaska, this is still an option if they were to call it.
 If I notice that this is an Alaskan caller, I will offer to call back.
 This is because with my carrier, the call is 2ยข per minute for incoming calls.
 Calling from my cellular phone is free.

-I also have international numbers.
-You can learn more about those by going to [international] number page.
+I also have home phone numbers.
+You can learn more about those by going to [home] number page.
 These numbers are to make it easier for people to reach me if they live outside of the US.
 For example, it might be cheaper for someone in Europe to call the UK than to call the US.
 It is up to you as the caller to make the best decision for you when calling international.
 If you decide that calling my US number will be your best choice, then I would recommend calling my cellular phone.

 And last is my voicemail line.
 As the name implies, this service will send callers directly to voicemail.
 You will not ring a phone when calling this number.
 You will be leaving the voicemail on my home phone line.

 And speaking of voicemail, I have 2 voicemail services.
-One is for my [international] numbers, and the second is from my [cellular] number.
+One is for my [home] numbers, and the second is from my [cellular] number.
 In an ideal world, I would only have one to work with, but I can accept 2.